9 Parts That Can Break On Your Electric Wheelchair & How To Fix It

 Like a car, electric wheelchairs require regular maintenance and service in order to achieve top performance and baseline safety standards.
 They are more likely to break down than manual wheelchairs.

-Problems with your power chair usually regard any of the following parts:
+Problems with your power chair usually involve any of the following parts:

 Say you’ve gone through the process of getting your power chair.
 You’re zooming around the house, tearing up the pavement throughout the neighborhood, and just generally enjoying your freedom and independence of mobility.
 Suddenly, out of nowhere, some part of your chair breaks down and you’re stuck.